// Research Paper · April 2026

 This approach offers three concrete benefits over content-based detection: it eliminates the sensitive prompt data store entirely (reducing regulatory audit scope under the EU AI Act and CCPA), creates a concentrated attack surface on the detection infrastructure rather than the inference stack, and provides an early-termination signal detectable within the first inference window of a session.

 Because the detection signal derives from hardware physics rather than prompt semantics, an adversary cannot eliminate the underlying compute cost — though they may potentially reshape telemetry signatures by altering query structure.
-The findings suggest GPU telemetry is best positioned as a complementary, privacy-preserving component within a broader defense ensemble.
+GPU telemetry is best positioned as a complementary, privacy-preserving component within a broader defense ensemble.

 Read the Full Paper